-- 51. An APRA-regulated institution must maintain a documented Remuneration Policy for the institution.
-The Remuneration Policy must outline the remuneration objectives and the structure of the remuneration arrangements, including, but not limited to, the performance-based components of remuneration. - 52.
-The institution's Remuneration Policy must be approved by the Board of the APRA-regulated institution, the senior officer outside Australia or the Compliance Committee, as relevant. - 53.
+- 41.51.
+An APRA-regulated institution must establish and maintain a documented 'Remuneration Policy'.
+The Remuneration Policy must outline the remuneration objectives and the structure of the remuneration arrangements, including, but not limited to, the performance-based remuneration components, of the regulated institution or group. - 42.52.
+The Remuneration Policy must be approved by the Board, the senior officer outside Australia or the Compliance Committee, as relevant. - 43.53.
 For the purposes of this Prudential Standard, remuneration arrangements include measures of performance, the mix of forms of remuneration (such as fixed and variable components, and cash and equity-related benefits) and the timing of eligibility to receive payments.
-All forms of remuneration are captured by this Prudential Standard, regardless of where, or from whom, the remuneration is sourced. - 54.
-In addition to any other objectives, the Remuneration Policy's performance-based components of remuneration must be designed to encourage behaviour that supports: - (a) the institution's long-term financial soundness; and - (b) the risk management framework of the institution. - 55.
-The performance-based components of remuneration must be designed to align remuneration with prudent risk-taking and must incorporate adjustments to reflect: - (a) the outcomes of business activities; - (b) the risks related to the business activities taking account, where relevant, of the cost of the associated capital; and - (c) the time necessary for the outcomes of those business activities to be reliably measured. - 56.
-The Remuneration Policy must provide for the Board of the APRA-regulated institution, the senior officer outside Australia or the Compliance Committee, as relevant, to adjust performance-based components of remuneration downwards, to zero if appropriate, in relation to relevant persons or classes of persons, if such adjustments are necessary to: - (a) protect the financial soundness of the institution; or
+All forms of remuneration are captured by this Prudential Standard, regardless of where, or from whom, the remuneration is sourced. - 44.54.
+In addition to any other objectives, the Remuneration Policy's performance-based components of remuneration must be designed to encourage behaviour that supports: - (a) the APRA-regulated institution's long-term financial soundness; and - (b) the risk management framework of the regulated institution.